Things to Do in Gibraltar: The Quick Version

 The Rock & Upper Rock Nature Reserve

-The cable car departs from Grand Parade station in Gibraltar's town centre and ascends to the top of the Rock — 412 metres up — in approximately 6 minutes.
-The views are extraordinary: Spain to the north, Morocco to the south (just 14 km across the Strait), the Mediterranean to the east, and the Atlantic to the west.
+However you ascend, the summit views are extraordinary: Spain to the north, Morocco to the south (just 14 km across the Strait), the Mediterranean to the east, and the Atlantic to the west.
+Nature Reserve entry includes St Michael's Cave, the Great Siege Tunnels, the viewing platforms, and walking trails.

 Walk Down (Recommended)